Take Action: How Active Are You?

 - Doing push-ups on the floor or against the wall

-Check out the do’s and don’ts of training with weights.
+If you do muscle-strengthening activities with weights, check out the do’s and don’ts of training with weights.

 Track your progress.